-So, you’ve earned your Bachelor’s in Medical Laboratory Science (MLS), and now you’re wondering: what’s next?
+So, you’ve earned your bachelor’s in Medical Laboratory Science (MLS), and now you’re wondering: what can I do with a Medical Laboratory Science degree?
 The good news is that a Medical Lab Science BS opens the door to a wide range of rewarding and high-paying careers in healthcare, research, and beyond.
+With advances in healthcare and diagnostics, medical lab science jobs are in steady demand — and many offer competitive salaries and room to grow.
 Whether you enjoy hands-on lab work or are interested in management or sales, there’s something for everyone.
-Let’s explore some of the best-paying medical lab science careers.

-- How much you can make: The average salary hovers around $60,780 annually, but with experience and certifications, you can hit $93,900 or more.
+- How much you can make: The median annual salary hovers around $61,890 annually, but with additional experience and certifications, many reach $97,990 or more.

-If you’ve got a few years of experience under your belt and want to take on more responsibility, becoming a Clinical Laboratory Supervisor might be an excellent next step for you.
-You’ll manage the day-to-day operations of a lab, supervise staff, and ensure everything runs smoothly.
+If you’ve got a few years of experience under your belt and want to take on more responsibility, becoming a Clinical laboratory supervisor might be an excellent next step for you.
+You’ll manage the day-to-day operations of a lab, supervise staff, and ensure testing processes run efficiently and accurately

-- How much you can make: Lab supervisors can expect to earn around $83,200 a year, and at larger hospitals or private labs, that can easily go up to $109,200.
+- How much you can make: Lab supervisors typically earn around $83,900 a year, with larger hospitals and private labs often paying over $100,000.

 - Why it’s great: It’s the perfect mix of hands-on lab work and management, plus you’ll be stepping into a leadership role, which can open even more doors in the future.